 REQUIREMENTS FOR THE WALK

-Skills: As some of the walk is on moorland, at least one of the team must have basic navigation, compass and map reading skills.
+Skills: As some of this walk is on moorland, at least one of the team must have basic navigation, compass and map reading skills.

-Timings: The walk will start at 2100 hours and no walkers will be allowed to start after 2115.
-The cut off time for the finish will be 0400 hours on Sunday.
-Please remember that by the time you return to Princetown the inhabitants will be asleep and would appreciate it if they could remain that way.
+Timings: The walk will start at 2000 hours and no walkers will be allowed to start after 2015.
+The cut-off time for the finish will be 0300 hours on Sunday.
+Please remember that by the time you return to Princetown, the inhabitants will be asleep and would appreciate it if they could remain that way.

 Preparation of Own Route: The walk will start and finish at Princetown Primary School.
-The route supplied has the grid references for five checkpoints and some other points on the suggested route; each team must plan and prepare their own routes using the information given.
-The aim of the walk is to visit all five checkpoints and be at the Primary School at Princetown before 0400 hours.
+The supplied route has the grid references for four checkpoints and some other points on the suggested route; each team must plan and prepare their routes using the information given.
+The aim of the walk is to visit all four checkpoints and be at the Primary School at Princetown before 0300 hours.